4 Mathematics for Engineering

 • Review algebraic manipulations using some simple examples.

-• Comfortably use the concepts of vectors.
+• Comfortably use the concepts associated with vectors.

 • Understand the meaning of the primary vector operations such as scalar product, cross-product, gradient, divergence, and curl.